Molesmalo/StarWarsMod4AirMash/Features.md

 To send an emote, you need to use in the chat input: `/emote_to_use`.
 For example:  `/poo` or `/facepalm`.

 You can also send them writing: `-someemote-`,  e.g. : `-rambo-`  .
-This method is very usefull, because it works both with the chat bubbles (`/s`), and with the general chat!
+This method is very useful, because it works both with the chat bubbles (`/s`), and with the general chat!

 This format also allows you to customize radio messages to send emotes.
 Just assign a predifined message to something like: `-ddd-|-devil-`.
 This example sends first a "die die die" emote, and then a devil emote.